Ismatova-Rumiya/Ismatova-Rumiya/README.md

-About Me ...
+# Hi there, I am Rumiya Ismatova

- I am a proud mother of two girls.
-I am as well a dedicated professional transitioning from a legal background into data science and technology.
+## I am a dedicated mother transitioning from a legal background to IT

+## About me

+I am a passionate learner, a problem-solver, currently enrolled in the **MIT Emerging Talent Program**, building a strong foundations in Python programming, computational thinking and data science.

-I love learning languages and enjoy my time spend with my daughters.
+I love learning languages.
+I speak four languages and Python will be the next, hopefully!
+I speak

+- English
+- Russian
+- Pamiri
+- Tajik.

 Thank You!